 - Scholarly Activity Projects

-- Meetings (strategic, executive leadership, operational, IT, governance, project-oriented, project management, fellow’s seminars, etc.)
+- Meetings (strategic, executive leadership, operational, IT, governance, project management, fellows seminars, etc.)

 - Applied Informatics Projects